FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 clarifications in relation to Section 3.

-In response to queries from Members, the following points were noted:--- 14
+In response to queries from Members, the following points were noted:
+---
+14

 • The disposal of land was a Reserved Function of the Council and the process